DevilRep/fifteen-puzzle-core/README.md

 * Moving cells instead of recreating while starting a new game
 * Settings to start a custom game (different field size, etc)
 * Image instead of numbers in cells
+* Factory to create cells based on prototype

 ## License